 Planting trees, observing birds in a nest, or lying on a sunny patch of grass are some of the ways we bring quiet into our lives and reconnect with the natural world.
-Researchers are now learning that having a connection to the natural world it isn't just a luxury, but a necessity for a healthy, safe, and engaged community.
+Researchers are now learning that connecting to the natural world it isn't just a luxury, but a necessity for a healthy, safe, and engaged community.